w3c/wai-curricula/content/designer/flexible-color-layout-and-design.md

 {% include excol.html type="start" %}

-### Topic: Flexible Design
+### Topic: Adaptability

 {% include excol.html type="middle" %}

-Explain how people with disabilities use different screen sizes, screen configurations, and style sheets to identify, distinguish, and process content.
+Explain how people with disabilities rely on designs that adapt to different screen sizes, screen configurations, and style sheets to identify, distinguish, and process content.

 #### Learning Outcomes for Topic

 Students should be able to:

-* design layouts that support text resizing without loss of content and functionality
+* design layouts that can have their text resized without loss of content and functionality
-* design layouts that support zooming and enlarging text in different viewport sizes and through multiple breakpoints
+* design layouts that can have their text zoomed and enlarged using different viewport sizes and through multiple breakpoints
-* design layouts that support content view and operation in both portrait and landscape orientations
+* design layouts that adapt their content view and operation to portrait and landscape orientations
-* design layouts with target sizes and spaces to support tapping by people with mobility impairments and people using different input methods
+* design layouts that can have their target sizess customized for different input methods, sizes, and spacing
-* design layouts that support customizing line height, as well as spacing between paragraphs, words, and letters
+* design layouts that can have line height, as well as spacing between paragraphs, words, and letters customized by users
-* design appropriate focus order based on different viewports, screen sizes, and breakpoints
+* design meaningful focus orders that adapt to different viewports, screen sizes, and breakpoints

 #### Teaching Ideas for Topic